Role

 Duignan, M. B., Kirby, S. I., O’Brien, D., Everett, S., (2018).
 From ‘clone towns’ to ‘slow towns’: Examining festival legacies.
 Journal of Place Management and Development.
 11 (3), 350-366. https://doi.org/10.1108/JPMD-07-2017-0071

-Selected conference presentations
+Selected conference presentations and speaker invitations

 Birmingham 2022, Satellite Sites and Local Organisational Development: The Legacy Of The Cycling Time Trial On The Black Country Region.
-31st European Association for Sport Management (EASM) Conference, 12-15 September 2023, Belfast, UK.
+31st European Association for Sport Management (EASM) Conference.
+12-15 September 2023, Belfast, UK.

 Birmingham 2022, Small Business Access And Enterprise Development.
-30th EASM Conference, 5-8 September 2022, Innsbruck, Austria.
+30th EASM Conference.
+5-8 September 2022, Innsbruck, Austria.

 Facilitating digital assessment participation: A case study of Twitter application across sport management students.
-Trent Institute for Learning and Teaching (TILT) Flexible and Online Learning Group Symposium.
+TILT Flexible and Online Learning Group Symposium.
 12 May 2021, Nottingham, UK.

 Press expertise